THE TRUTH ABOUT “CREATINE BLOATING”

 Those on a high calorie diet who are not accurately tracking their macronutrient intake may mistakenly think that it’s the creatine causing the bloating, when in fact it’s a simple issue of their excessive food intake.

 Add in the fact that most people follow the unnecessary “loading phase” protocol of 20 grams of creatine a day for the first 5 days (4 servings of 5 grams), AND consume each serving alongside 20-30 grams of simple sugar, and you end up with an extra 300-600 daily calories from pure sugar alone.

 Secondly, it’s an invented problem created by shady supplement companies in order to sell you “advanced” forms of creatine.

 How many times have you seen a supplement ad for a creatine product that uses “doesn’t cause bloating” as a selling point?

-The truth is that it’s nothing but marketing hype designed to push over-priced creatines that are equally or less effective than standard monohydrate.
+The truth is: it’s nothing but marketing hype designed to push over-priced creatines that are equally or less effective than standard monohydrate.
 It sounds good on paper, but has no grounding in reality.

 (As a side note, some studies have actually shown that creatine ethyl ester is more likely to cause subcutaneous water retention in comparison to creatine monohydrate!)